Horizon Fuel Cell Technologies

-Horizon Fuel Cell Technologies is a manufacturer of hydrogen fuel cells based in Singapore.
+Horizon Fuel Cell Technologies, also known as Horizon Educational, is a manufacturer of hydrogen fuel cells based in Singapore.
 Founded in 2003, the company manufactures micro-size to multi-kilowatt scale (PEM) proton exchange membrane fuel cells.
 Additionally, it uses hydrogen storage and production methods, including hydrolysis, electrolysis and steam reforming.

 History

 In 2004, Horizon began its PEM fuel cell stacks with a focus on a self-humidified air-breathing architecture and began a series of design and development iterations that reduce fuel cell costs.